Robotic-Decision-Making-Lab/auv_controllers/README.md

 # auv_controllers

-auv_controllers is a collection of Chainable controllers for autonomous underwater vehicles implemented using ros2_control.
+auv_controllers is a collection of chainable controllers for autonomous underwater vehicles implemented using ros2_control.
 The controllers have been designed to support the complete AUV control hierarchy and to enable benchmarking against other commonly-used control algorithms.